G01d3nW01f/cheeter/README.md

 # cheeter
 load the Cheat Sheet and show commands, in specify keyword on users interactive input

-This script is assist you who during the pentest,
+This script is assist for pentest,

 execute with path of file for cheatsheet in first argument. and enter some info. for example lhost lport rhost rport